-When are peppers in season?
+When are bell peppers in season?

 US grown peppers are actually available year-round, thanks to our different growing climates.
 California ships peppers from April until December, with peak season from May through July.
 Florida ships peppers from October through July, with peak in March and April.